Leonora Cohen: Second wave of feminism

 Cohen retired to Colwyn Bay in north Wales.
 In 1970, she attended the unveiling of the Suffragette Memorial in London, and, in 1973, revisited the scene of her Tower of London action.

 Since Cohen lived to the age of 105, she witnessed the second wave of feminism in the 1970s and Cohen was brought back into the public eye.
-Brian Harrison interviewed over 200 people, including Cohen, as a part of his project Oral Evidence on the Suffragette and Suffragist Movements.
+Brian Harrison interviewed 183 people, including Cohen, as a part of his oral history Suffrage Interviews project, Oral Evidence on the Suffragette and Suffragist Movements: the Brian Harrison interviews.
+The collection includes 2 interviews with Cohen in 1974, and a third conducted in 1976.
 In the 1974 interview, Cohen discussed her role in the 1911 rally and her experience of her first arrest: "[At the rally] it was so packed.
 And the mounted police were out.
 And when we got up to the palace gate, I can also remember so clearly the police there on horseback and that is where I was knocked down."
 Cohen described the violence and huge crowds at the rallies.

 In 1974 she appeared on the cover of Radio Times to promote the series Shoulder to Shoulder on the history of the women's suffrage movement; she was photographed wearing her Holloway brooch and Hunger Strike Medal.

 Scholars later analysed Cohen's life as a suffragette.
 Jemal Nath argued that vegetarianism was linked to feminism.
 The suffrage movement in the late nineteenth century was used as an example.
 Cohen's vegetarianism, along with other suffragists, was seen as a way for women to spend less time in the kitchen because they did not have to prepare meat, therefore, they could spend more time pursuing interests outside of the home.